Venzhyk/DominoChain/README.md

 DominoChain
 =============

-DominoChain demonstrate a algorithm for build uninterrupted chain from a set of dominos
+DominoChain demonstrate an algorithm for build uninterrupted chain from a set of dominos